 In 1994, a group of everyday bicyclists founded the California Bicycle Coalition (CalBike) to empower Californians who wanted more bicycle-friendly communities.
 With support from the Bicycle Federation of America, they worked with political and community leaders to win more funding for bicycle infrastructure and education.
 In 1999, CalBike incorporated its sister organization, the California Bicycle Coalition Education Fund, to focus on charitable work supported by tax-deductible donations.
 In 2016, CalBike incorporated its Political Action Committee to help voters elect the most bicycle-friendly candidates.
+And, in 2022, we renamed the California Bicycle Coalition Education Fund the California Mobility Fund, to better reflect our work to create social change that will protect our planet and build healthy, just communities.

 Early policy accomplishments included, in 1997, tripling funding in the “Bicycle Lane Account” and pushing for a law that in 1999 established the nation’s first Safe Routes to School program, dedicating the unprecedented sum of $115 million for bicycle and pedestrian safety projects near California schools.
 CalBike successfully compelled Caltrans to adopt a strong “complete streets” policy that requires bicycling and walking to be considered in all transportation projects; legislation in 2002 extended that requirement to cities and counties throughout the state.
 In 2013, we pushed through the Three Feet for Safety Act, requiring motorists to give bicyclists three feet of clearance when passing; the law went into effect in 2014.
 That year, our Protected Bike Lanes Act made it legal to build protected bike lanes in California; since the law went into effect we have shaped state-level guidelines to encourage protected bike lanes and intersections, making Caltrans a leader in the kind of people-friendly street design that encourages bicycling among people of all ages, cultures, genders, and income levels.